indubitablement2/eos/README.md

 Explore - Fight - Customize (gradual fleet upgrade)

 ### Decay and entropy
-Ship need to be rebuilt and maintained, resouce need to be stocked in a ship or hangar.
-Hangar also cost resource to build and maintain.
+Ship need to be rebuilt and maintained.

 This keep the world fresh.
 New player are not overwhelmingly behind when joining later.